 Storm water runoff can be an environmental concern.
 Pollutants can enter surface waters such as our lakes, creeks, streams, and other natural waters when they are picked by storm water.
-Daily activities result in the deposit of pollutants on roads, lawns, roofs, and farms create polluted runoff when irrigation or precipitation events introduce the contaminants into the receiving waters.
+Daily activities result in the deposit of pollutants on roads, lawns, roofs, and farms, which create polluted runoff when irrigation or precipitation events introduce the contaminants into the receiving waters

 Common Pollutants Include